Bhuvan0611/Spotify-UI/README.md

 # 🎧 Spotify UI Clone

-A responsive **Spotify Web Player UI clone** built using **HTML5** and **CSS3**.
+A **Spotify Web Player UI clone** built using **HTML5** and **CSS3**.
 This project replicates the core layout and styling of the official Spotify desktop web app, including a sidebar, song cards, featured charts, and a static music player.

 ---